Master’s in psychology programs

 Qualify for mental health provider licensure

-You'll need a license for many mental health provider careers, and each state requires a master's degree to become licensed.
+You'll need a license for many psychology careers, and a master's degree is a prerequisite for licensure.

 Join a fast-growing field

-Some careers for master's in psychology graduates are projected to grow much faster than average.
+Some of the most common careers for master's in psychology graduates are projected to grow much faster than average.

 What can you learn in an online master's in psychology program?